Pylons/pyramid/docs/narr/sessions.rst

             self.json = JSONSerializer()

         def dumps(self, appstruct):
-            """Accept a Python object and return bytes."""
+            """
-            # maybe catch serialization errors here and keep using pickle
+            Accept a Python object and return bytes.

-            # while finding spots in your app that are not storing
+            During a migration, you may want to catch serialization errors here, and keep using pickle while finding spots in your app that are not storing JSON-serializable objects.
+You may also want to integrate a fall-back to picke serialization here as well.
-            # JSON-serializable objects, falling back to pickle
+            """
             return self.json.dumps(appstruct)

         def loads(self, bstruct):